samuelralmeida/diary-map/README.md

 ```
 The app will load this to complete key.

 So, run index.html and fun.
+The app loads some wishes and dreams as an example.
+Just click WISHES or DREAM AS TRUE to visialize them.

 ## Features
 Google Maps API is used to show places around the world where you have